1. What medical services are available to my child while he/she is in the United States?

 2. How are host families chosen and screened?

-The International Scholars Program solicits host families within the community through a direct appeal in foreign language classes and through announcements made in school publications and on the school website.
+The International Scholars Program solicits host families within the community through a direct appeal in high school classrooms, direct partnerships with community organizations, and through announcements made in school publications.
 Any potential host family will meet with the program coordinator in the host family’s home for an on-site interview.
 At that time, the coordinator will review the rules and expectations of the program with the host family.
 All members of the host family 18 years of age and older must undergo criminal background checks before they can be approved for hosting.
 Host families provide information about their family situation and expectations for the program as part of the application process.

-3. To whom do I pay school fees?
+3. If my student holds an F-1 visa, to whom do I pay school fees?
 How should fees be paid?
 What are the payment deadlines?

 4. How much spending money should my child have per month?

 Every student is different, but the suggested amount per month is $200-$300.
-This money is used to pay for incidental expenses and school supplies, outings and school lunches.
+This money is used to pay for incidental expenses and school supplies, outings, and lunches.

 5. What is the best way to make spending money available to my child?